Worksite Wellness

 - Provide employee walking, biking, and/or running clubs.

-- *Implement physical activity challenges to encourage physical activity during and outside of work such as: steps challenge, minutes of physical activity challenge, etc. Resource: OYOH Challenge
+- *Implement physical activity challenges to encourage physical activity during and outside work, such as steps challenge, minutes of physical activity challenge, etc. Resource: OYOH Challenge

 High-Cost Activities